ethereum-optimism/design-docs/solidity/20241126-upgrade-path-testing.md

 An alternative considered was to add a new `op-deployer download` command to get artifacts, then make minimal modifications to `DeploySuperchain` and `DeployImplementations` to deploy those artifacts by providing branching logic to provide a different artifacts path to `vm.getCode()`.
 The challenge with this approach is that `DeployImplementations` will need other changes from release to release, so we would be in a position of needing branching logic to accomodate at least the most recent release and current release in that script.

+Another alternative would be to always test against a fork of mainnet.
+This was rejected as it would prevent development from occuring on features which are further out.
+For example, while the current production version is `2.0.0`, an RC candidate OPCM (`2.1.0-rc.1`) would be deployed and submitted to governance for approval.
+Developer would then wish to begin developing the upgrade from `2.1.0` to `2.2.0` but the upgrade has not yet been activated, causing fork based tests to pass.
+Enabling upgrade tests to occur against an arbitrary tag is seen as more flexible and robust.

 # Risks & Uncertainties